Omeljan Pritsak

-Omeljan Yosypovych Pritsak (Омелян Йосипович Пріцак; 7 April 1919, Luka, Sambir County, West Ukrainian People's Republic – 29 May 2006, Boston) was the first Mykhailo Hrushevsky Professor of Ukrainian History at Harvard University and the founder and first director (1973–1989) of the Harvard Ukrainian Research Institute.
+Omeljan Yosypovych Pritsak (Омелян Йосипович Пріцак; 7 April 1919 – 29 May 2006) was the first Mykhailo Hrushevsky Professor of Ukrainian History at Harvard University and the founder and first director (1973–1989) of the Harvard Ukrainian Research Institute.

 Career

-From 1921 till 1936 he lived in Ternopil, where he graduated the state Polish gymnasium.
+From 1921 to 1936 he lived in Ternopil, where he graduated the state Polish gymnasium.
 Pritsak began his academic career at the University of Lviv in interwar Poland where he studied Middle Eastern languages under local orientalists and became associated with the Shevchenko Scientific Society and attended its seminar on Ukrainian history led by Ivan Krypiakevych.
 After the Soviet annexation of Galicia, he moved to Kyiv where he briefly studied with the premier Ukrainian orientalist, Ahatanhel Krymsky.
 During World War II, Pritsak was taken to the west as a Ostarbeiter.
 Following the war, he studied at the universities in Berlin and Göttingen, receiving a doctorate from the latter, before teaching at the University of Hamburg.

-During his European period Pritsak initiated the establishment of the International Association of Ural – Altaic Studies.
-In 1958–1965 he served as its President and Editor-in-Chief of the Ural–Altaische Jahrbücher in 1954–1960.
+During his European period, Pritsak initiated the establishment of the International Association of Ural – Altaic Studies.
+In 1958–1965, he served as its President and Editor-in-Chief of the Ural–Altaische Jahrbücher in 1954–1960.

 In the 1960s, he moved to the United States, where he taught at the University of Washington for a while, before moving to Harvard at the invitation of the prominent linguist, Roman Jakobson, who was interested in proving the authenticity of the twelfth century "Song of Igor" through the use of oriental sources.

-In 1973 he founded the Harvard Ukrainian Research Institute at Harvard.
-Two years later he became the first Mykhailo Hrushevsky Professor of Ukrainian History (1975).
+In 1973, he founded the Harvard Ukrainian Research Institute at Harvard.
+Two years later, he became the first Mykhailo Hrushevsky Professor of Ukrainian History (1975).
 In 1977 he started the journal, Harvard Ukrainian Studies.

 In 1988 he cofounded the International Association of Ukrainianists, established in Naples and became its Executive Board member and Head of Archeographic Commission.

 In 1989, he retired from his Harvard professorship.
-After the emergence of an independent Ukraine in 1991, Pritsak returned to Kyiv where he founded the Oriental Institute of the National Academy of Sciences and became its first Director (since 1999 – Honorary Director).
-Also he re-established the journal Skhidnyi svit (The World of the Orient).
+After the emergence of an independent Ukraine in 1991, Pritsak returned to Kyiv, where he founded the Oriental Institute of the National Academy of Sciences and became its first Director (since 1999 – Honorary Director).
+Also, he re-established the journal Skhidnyi svit (The World of the Orient).
 Pritsak spent his final years back in the United States and died in Boston at the age of 87.